spring-projects/spring-batch-extensions/spring-batch-couchbase/README.md

 ```

 ##### NOTE
-The limit attribute from the Query object will be used for paged requests.
-Setting the page and pageSize fields (inherited from AbstractPaginatedDataItemReader) will have no effect.
+Use the pageSize attribute (inherited from AbstractPaginatedDataItemReader) to set the limit for the data returned by the query.
-If the limit attribute is not set on the Query object, then the pageSize (inherited from AbstractPaginatedDataItemReader) will be set as the limit.
+If the Query object's limit attribute has been set, it will be overridden by the pageSize attribute to make it consistent with the other reader behaviors.

 [reference manual]:http://docs.spring.io/spring-data/couchbase/docs/1.1.1.RELEASE/reference/html/
 [CouchbaseOperations]:http://docs.spring.io/spring-data/couchbase/docs/1.1.1.RELEASE/api/org/springframework/data/couchbase/core/CouchbaseOperations.html